mikelee1313/SPO_Branding/README.md

 - Check the log file for detailed error messages
 - Verify Entra ID App has proper permissions (Sites.FullControl.All)
+- For certificate authentication:
-- Ensure your certificate is valid and installed correctly
+  - Ensure your certificate is valid and installed correctly on the machine running the script
+  - Verify the thumbprint is correct in the configuration
+- For client secret authentication:
+  - Ensure the client secret is valid and has not expired
+  - Check that the client secret value is correctly entered in the configuration
 - Confirm the logo file exists at the specified path
 - Make sure your selected color theme is properly defined
 - If subsites aren't being processed, verify the ProcessSubsites setting is $true
 - Check that the Entra ID App has permissions for both site collections and subsites
+- If experiencing throttling issues:
+  - Check logs for throttling patterns
+  - Consider increasing RetryInitialWait or MaxRetries in high-traffic environments
+  - Try running the script during off-peak hours

 ## License